LuckyKat/LK-ES5-Style-Guide/README.md

 ## Objects

-  - Use the literal syntax for object creation.
+  - Use the literal syntax for object creation or new Object()

     ```javascript
-    // bad
     var item = new Object();

-    // good
+    // literal syntac
     var item = {};
     ```